What is PSYCHEDELIC INTEGRATION SUPPORT?

-Psychedelic Integration Therapy (PIT) practices are a form of psychotherapeutic interventions which specialize in cases directly derived from experiences with Non-Ordinary States of Consciousness (NOSC), mostly via the intake of psychoactive substances.
+Psychedelic integration support practices include a range of therapeutic interventions which specialize in cases directly derived from experiences with Non-Ordinary States of Consciousness (NOSC), mostly via the intake of psychoactive substances.

 Variopinto de la Chacruna, visionary art by Pablo Amaringo.